-If your employer wants to make changes to your employment contract such as your pay, your hours, location or holidays, it can be a worrying time for you as an employee.
-If you don’t agree to the changes, you do have certain rights.
+If your employer wants to make changes to your employment contract such as your pay, your hours, work location or holidays, it can be a worrying time.
+You may be wondering “can my employer change my contract?”.
+Be assured that If you don’t agree to contract changes, you do have rights.

 I have worked for the last 12 years for the same Company having gone to a 4 day working week approximately 6 years ago doing a 28hr week.
 The Company now wants to change to Annualised Hours Contracts.
 I will still be working 4 days a week but possibly doing 9.5hrs a day with a half hour break so doing possibly 38hrs over 4 days then during the winter months going to a possible 3 day week.